-As you’re shopping for gastric sleeve surgeons, and have asked all the questions to make certain you are in capable hands.
-There are other factors to consider as discussed below,
+As you’re shopping for gastric sleeve surgeons and have asked all the questions to make sure you are in capable hands.
+There are other factors to consider, as discussed below,

-Make sure you do your research and do not get discouraged as the terminology and medical terms can be rather challenging to learn.
-Being proactive during this entire process is more favorable towards achieving the best gastric sleeve results.
+Make sure you do your research and do not get discouraged, as the terminology and medical terms can be rather challenging to learn.
+Being proactive during this entire process is more favorable toward achieving the best gastric sleeve results.
 Do not hesitate to reach out to your surgical team, especially when it comes to your gastric sleeve procedure.

 - Have a list of questions to ask

 - Establish your goals align with his expectations

 - Don’t be afraid to ask for clarity on anything you don’t understand

 Reading past patients’ reviews is a huge part of your research to pick the right sleeve surgeon.
 You can learn about the surgeon’s reputation, complications, and outcomes by going through the testimonials.

 While each bariatric surgery center is different, the initial consultation is intended to review your health history and discuss the best weight loss procedure for you.
 Depending on your insurance provider and selected surgeon, you may be required to meet with a nurse practitioner first.

 Since the COVID-19 public health emergency, Telehealth visits and video appointments with physicians have been prevalent.

 First Appointment – The first meeting is helpful in conducting initial screening of your health and determining if you need any additional information, health records, or a primary care physician’s approval.
 Sometimes you will be asked to meet with another specialist in the event you have obesity-related comorbidities, like sleep apnea, cardiovascular disease, or gastroesophageal reflux disease (GERD).